 - Outdoor water park

 02 of 10

 Great Wolf Lodge Grand Mound is a good-sized water park that is part of the Great Wolf Water Park Resorts chain.
 Attractions include body slides, kiddie slides, tube slides, a wave pool, a lazy river, a funnel ride, whirlpool spas, and an interactive play structure with tipping bucket.
 Park admission is included in the hotel rate and is open to registered guests only.

 - Indoor water park resort

 05 of 10

-Located at Pier 57, the observation wheel is a standalone attraction.
-Each cabin seats eight passengers, and the ride includes three revolutions and lasts about 15 minutes.
-Other things to do at the pier include Wings Over Washington, a "flying theater" ride that simulates hang gliding above the state, as well as restaurants and shops.
+Located at Pier 57, the Seattle Great Wheel is a standalone attraction.
+Each cabin on the observation wheel seats eight passengers, and the ride includes three revolutions and lasts about 15 minutes.
+Other things to do at the pier include Wings Over Washington, a “flying theater” ride that simulates hang gliding above the state, as well as restaurants and shops.

 06 of 10